Waiting Instead of Working: Experimental Evidence on Willingness to Work after Delayed Task Access

 Sample size: planned number of observations

-300 participants who complete the study (after application of the exclusion criteria) are targeted.
-Pilot evidence indicates that not all participants who register one week before the start of the study actually begin participation or remain until completion.
-Accordingly, approximately 430 participants are initially recruited to account for expected non-start and attrition.
-As a result, depending on realized participation, attrition, and the pre-specified exclusion criteria, the final analytic sample may be smaller or larger than 300.
+100 participants who complete the study are targeted.
+Data collection of the first wave indicates that not all participants who register one week before the start of the study actually begin participa-tion or remain until completion.
+Accordingly, approximately 440 participants are initially recruited to account for expected non-start and attrition.
+As a result, depending on realized participation and attrition the final analytic sample may be smaller or larger than 100.

 Sample size (or number of clusters) by treatment arms